ShubhamPoriya/100-days-of-code/log.md

 **Thoughts**: Finding a right algorithm for a particular problem makes a huge difference.
 Coding should be a habit not a hobby to become the master of it.

 **Link(s) to work**: Work in progress (Flappy Bird is hatching...)

+### Day 12-13: August 30-31, 2020

+**Today's Progress**: In two days I tried to solve divide and conquer problems on binary search, finding closest points, majority elements etcetera.
+Though I could only write the code for half of the above mentioned problems. it was worth spending hours on it.

+**Thoughts**: Finding a right algorithm for a particular problem makes a huge difference.
+Coding should be a habit not a hobby to become the master of it.
+To learn code and master it one needs to learn algorithms and data structures thoroughly.

+**Link(s) to work**: Flappy Bird 1.0 : https://github.com/ShubhamPoriya/Python-Projects/blob/master/Flappy%20bird.py